 Like most treats at McDonald’s, the Frappe is extremely sugar-packed.
 If you’re not a fan of sweetness, then you’ll probably want to steer clear of this beverage.
 But if you have a sweet tooth and are in the mood for a cold coffee drink, it’s an excellent choice.

-At Starbucks, you have a lot more control over sweetness depending on how you order and the Frappuccino variation you’ve chosen.
+At Starbucks, you have a lot more control over sweetness depending on how you order and the Frappuccino variation you’ve chosen - and you can even request dark roast coffee beans to give it more of a coffee taste.

 Does Starbucks own the word Frappuccino?